Dbaeper/SWSPcoupling/README.md

 ## Citation
 If you use this toolbox in your research, please cite:
-> Baena, D., Ray, L.B., & Fogel, S.M.
-(2025).
+> Baena, D., Ray, L. B., & Fogel, S. M. (2025).
 A Novel Adaptive Time-Window Method for Detecting Slow Wave–Spindle Coupling: Comparison of Temporal Co-occurrence and Phase-Amplitude Coupling Approaches.
-University of Ottawa.
+Journal of Neuroscience Methods, 110526. https://doi.org/10.1016/j.jneumeth.2025.110526

 ## Contact
 Author: **Daniel Baena**
+School of Psychology, University of Ottawa, Canada. uOttawa Sleep Research Laboratory.
 Email: dbaenape@uottawa.ca
 Affiliation: University of Ottawa

 ## License
-This project is licensed under the MIT License - see the `LICENSE` file for details.
+See the GNU General Public License v3.0 for more information.

+Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:

+1. Redistributions of source code must retain the above author, license, copyright notice, this list of conditions, and the following disclaimer.

+2. Redistributions in binary form must reproduce the above author, license, copyright notice, this list of conditions, and the following disclaimer in the documentation and/or other materials provided with the distribution.

+THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
+IN NO EVENT SHALL THE COPYRIGHT HOLDER OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.